LeonardosGitHub/agility18_iControl_LX_Lab/docs/class1/module5/lab1.rst

     :scale: 50%

 ..
-NOTE:: To protect who can use this extension, we updated iWorkflow to only allow the ``student`` user to use this extension.
-This is done here in the iWorkflow interface:
+NOTE:: To protect who can use this extension, we updated BIG-IP to only allow the ``student`` user to use this extension.
+This is done here in the BIG-IP interface:

    .. image:: ../../_static/class1/module5/lab1-image008.png
       :align: center